M-R335/M-R335/README.md

 Software Engineer, Full Stack
 -----------------------------

-With approximately a decade immersed in the coding realm and boasting five years of professional experience, I have honed my skills within various domains.
+With approximately a decade immersed in the coding realm and boasting years of professional experience, I have honed my skills within various domains.
 My passion gravitates towards personal projects, particularly those centered around Fullstack developement, Automation and game design exploits.
 Continuously striving for mastery, I am committed to enhancing my abilities across the full stack spectrum.
 I'm committed to showcasing my projects here as a testament to my ongoing growth and exploration within the field.

 * 🌍  I'm based in Arlington, VA
 * 🖥️  See my portfolio at [Upgrading my Portfolio(will 403)](http://PortfolioOTW.com)